Cotuit Kettleers 2015 Roster

 Prior to managing Wareham to the Western Division regular season title in 2000, Roberts had led Wareham to the same title in 1984.
 Each of those two seasons, Roberts’ Cape League teams led the entire League in stolen bases and continued this tradition with the 2012 Kettleers.
 In 2000, Roberts’ Wareham team tied the Cape League all-time single season stolen base record with 134 stolen bases.

 In the off-season, Coach Roberts has studied part-time for his Doctorate in Sports Administration at the University of New Mexico, does base stealing clinics, writes, and produces baseball videos.
 He has written 2 books on base stealing.
 The first titled “You Can’t Steal Second Base and Keep Your Foot on First!” published in Dec.
-2008 and the 2nd book titled “Baserunning” was published in Dec.
+2008 and the 2nd book titled “Baserunninq” was published in Dec.
 2013.
-He is now consulting with professional teams, as well as colleges, on base stealing and base running.
+He is now consulting with the Chicago Cubs, as well as colleges, on base stealing and base running.